5 Facts About the Australian Work 457 visa That You Need to Know

 You may apply for permanent residency after working in Australia for just 2 years on a Sponsorship visa.
 Most of the 457 visa holders usually go under the so-called ‘Temporary Residency Transition Stream’ and apply for a permanent Employer Nomination scheme after working in Australia for 2 years.

 The minimum salary level is AU$ 53,900 however if there’s an Australian working in the same business on the same position like you, your employer will need to pay you at least the same amount as them.
 This requirement is called Market Salary requirement.
 If there’s no Australian employee at an equivalent position like yours, your employer would need to prove you will be paid the same amount that an Australian would be paid for the same position, in the same business sector, in the same location.

 The Australian Immigration considers some 457 applications and occupations as high risk and scrutinizes them.
 These are usually occupations in cafes and restaurants or occupations in start-up businesses operating for less than 12 months.
 Start-up businesses are required to provide additional information, and to prove the position they want to hire is genuine.
 Such approvals are usually granted for 12 months rather for 4 years.

 Your employer will be required to provide evidence that the position has been advertised and no Australian was able to fill in the position.
-This requirement is based on the fact that the purpose of the Australian 457 visa is to fulfill temporary shortages on the local labour marker where the employer could not find local employees and needs to hire someone from abroad.
-That’s why in some cases your employer will be required to show evidences of advertising the position, especially for occupations like Nursing, Engineers or Trades.
+This requirement is based on the fact that the purpose of the Australian 457 visa is to fulfil temporary shortages on the local labour market where the employer could not find local employees and needs to hire someone from abroad.
+That’s why in some cases your employer will be required to show evidence of advertising the position, especially for occupations like Nursing, Engineers or Trades.

 If you found this information useful, please share 🙂